There are several things to talk about when it comes to feeding fish.

 Warm and Hot Water

 When the water is warm, above 70 degrees, they benefit from more protein in their food.
 It helps them put on weight and muscle.
-Protein rich food will also help them store up for the winter and brings out their vibrant colors.
+Protein-rich food will also help them store up for the winter and brings out their vibrant colors.
 If the water gets above 90 degrees, you will notice the fish remaining at the bottom of the pond where, in the summer, it is cooler.
-Feeding them when it is this hot is not be a good idea.
+Feeding them when it is this hot is not a good idea.

 Do what you can to not let the water get above 90 degrees.
 If you have to string up some shade cloth during a long heat wave, then do it!
 Remember that smaller or more shallow ponds heat up more quickly.
-Hot water hold less oxygen than cold water.
+Hot water holds less oxygen than cold water.
 If it gets really hot, add an aerator!

 Nutrition – Type of Food

-Make sure to store your fish food in an air tight container in a cool place.
+Make sure to store your fish food in an airtight container in a cool place.
 Storing fish food in the heat can cause to it go rancid!